AgTech & Alternative Protein: 2022 Valuation Multiples

 AgTech Valuation Multiples

 The median revenue valuation multiples for the AgTech sector are relatively low compared to other technology sectors.
-However, they have grown from 1.5x in Q1 2020 to 2.3x in Q2 2021.
+However, they nearly doubled from 1.5x in Q1 2020 to 2.6x in Q1 2021.
+After a mild correction, the median EV/Revenue multiple for AgTech companies in Q4 2021 was 2.2x.

 Single-digit revenue multiples usually indicate that profit margins within the industry are typically not that high, which is definitely true for traditional agriculture.